The American College of Greece’s Consumer Information Compliant with the Department of Education Regulations

 There are a range of college policies and various terms and conditions that govern the use of IT services at ACG.
 These range from the basic code of conduct to the various IT security obligations.
 Detailed information can be found on our website.

 The American College of Greece’s Student Code of Conduct sets forth the standards that govern student conduct.
-A copy of ACG’s Student Code of Conduct can be found on page 238 of ACG’s catalog.
+A copy of ACG’s Student Code of Conduct can be found on page 269 of ACG’s undergraduate catalog and page 43 of ACG’s graduate catalog.

 Peer-to-Peer File Sharing Information